JaredCiccarello/reading-notes/README.md

 My code fellows reading journal

-My Name's Jared and I think JavaScript is MAGICAL!
+My Name's Jared and I think JavaScript is OuttaSight!

 **What growth mindset means to me**
 What I am today does not define where I am going.
 Until then, the possibility are endless, my only true obstacle is my willingness to sacrifice my time in order to change or stay stagnant.

 1. Reminder 1 Remembering to breath when things are hard or complicatd.
 Learning is like flexing a muscle, it does not work if you suffocate it.